Yorke Coat of Arms, Family Crest and Yorke Family History

 The names Yorke and York in Ireland are usually of immigrant origin having been brought into the Province of Ulster by settlers who arrived from England, especially during the seventeenth century.
 These names are also an anglicized form of the Gaelic Mac Conchearcha Sept name, meaning 'hound of Cearc'.

-A Sept is an ancient Clan-like collective describing a group of persons whose immediate ancestors bore a common surname and inhabited the same territory.
+A Sept or Clan is a collective term describing a group of persons whose immediate ancestors had a common surname and all inhabited the same lands.

 Meaning of Symbols & Colors on the Yorke Coat of Arms